AmartC/CitationNetwork/README.md

 In this case, the alignment of beginning with 0 or 1 as the node does not matter as the program takes in the appropriate encoding and will parse from there.
 In addition, the program uses two text files.
-TitleAbstract1.txt and PaperDegree1.txt PaperDegree.txt contains the degree of each paper that is part of the query.
+TitleAbstract1.txt and PaperDegree1.txt PaperDegree1.txt contains the degree of each paper that is part of the query.
 TitleAbstract.txt is a pairing of the id of each paper and the value is the title and the abstract of the paper combined as a long string.

 The program TitleHash.py is used to create this TitleAbstract1.txt.

 21. python TitleHash.py allPapers.txt [EncodedMcode1.txt] [TitleAbstract1.txt]

 We also need to compute the degree of all papers that are part of the program.
-A short Python script can be written that computes this from the adjacency matrix.
+Use the script PaperDegree.py to do so.

-This is called PaperDegree.txt
+22. python PaperDegree.py allNodes1.txt PaperDegree1.txt

 From here, we can run the InterClusteringSimilarity.py script.
-22. python InterClusteringSimilarity.py [EncodedNodes] [Clusters] [TitleAbstract.txt] [Output File] [PaperDegree.txt] [Path of TitleAbstract.txt and PaperDegree.txt]
+22. python InterClusteringSimilarity.py [EncodedNodes] [Clusters] [TitleAbstract1.txt] [Output File] [PaperDegree1.txt] [Path of TitleAbstract.txt and PaperDegree.txt]

 We can also compute the Intra-cluster cosine similarity within the nodes in a cluster.

-23. python ClusteringSimilarity.py [EncodedNodes] [Clusters] [TitleAbstract.txt] [Output file] [PaperDegree.txt] [Path of TitleAbstract.txt and PaperDegree.txt] [Largest cluster size before changing method of computing average cosine similarity]
+23. python ClusteringSimilarity.py [EncodedNodes] [Clusters] [TitleAbstract1.txt] [Output file] [PaperDegree1.txt] [Path of TitleAbstract1.txt and PaperDegree1.txt] [Largest cluster size before changing method of computing average cosine similarity]